-Preparing the financial statement in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP") requires management to make estimates and assumptions affecting the reported amounts of assets and liabilities, as well as disclosure of contingent assets and liabilities at the date of the financial statement.
-The most significant of these estimates and assumptions relate to fair value measurements for financial instruments, income taxes, and contingencies.
+Preparing the statement of financial condition in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP") requires management to make estimates and assumptions affecting the reported amounts of assets and liabilities, as well as disclosure of contingent assets and liabilities at the date of the financial statement.
+The most significant of these estimates and assumptions relate to fair value measurements for financial instruments, income taxes, allowances for expected credit losses, and contingencies.
 These estimates are based on management's best knowledge of current events and actions the Company may undertake in the future.
-The Company reviews all significant estimates affecting the statement of financial condition on a recurring basis and records any necessary adjustments.
+The Company reviews all significant estimates on a recurring basis and records any necessary adjustments in the appropriate reporting period.
 Although these, and other estimates and assumptions, are based on the best available information, actual results could be materially different from these estimates.